fungi8/jzoffer/README.md

 ## README jzoffer Solution

 ##### Author
-i'm JonWong, this is my Solution in 《剑指offer》
+I'm JonWong, this is my Solution in 《剑指offer》

 ##### Annotation
 when i'm do this work, i might forget to add a serial number.